E3-JSI/StreamStory/README.md

 ### Prerequisites

+Before setting up StreamStory make sure the following dependencies are installed on your system:

+- MySQL database
-Make sure you have Node.js 8 installed with NPM.
+- Node.js 8 with NPM
+- `node-gyp` which can be installed with `npm install -g node-gyp`
+- `g++` 4.8 or 5

 ### Initialize the Database